rusriver/filtertag/README.md

 This library still lacks the proper documentation, but it was used in industrial production as early as 2019, and proved to be very good.

 It emits only JSON.

+Interesting: this library is 100% thread-safe, and has zero locks/mutexes.
+I.e. it is written in the best spirit of Go language.